RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Working with Standard Deviation

-Today, the average has limited significance only but the median, Standard deviation, and Java exponents are considered more significant as compared to other mathematical operations.
+Today, the average has limited significance only, but the median, Standard deviation, and Java exponents are considered more significant than other mathematical operations.
 The SD will give you an idea of the spread of actual values.
-The greater would be the value of standard deviation, the larger would be the difference among measurement data.
-In most cases, the values are distributed normally, if your data is not following this format then the application of standard deviation could be useless in that case.
+The greater would be the standard deviation value, the larger would be the difference among measurement data.
+In most cases, the values are distributed normally; if your data does not follow this format, the application of standard deviation could be useless.
 It means we have to understand the underlying concepts first before we actually apply the concept.

 Working with Percentiles